For more information and online tutorials please check out the Coding Club website.

 Coding Club around the world

 Coding can really bring people together!
-Over the last year and a half, we’ve seen people help each other with coding challenges, there have been high fives, laughter and of course, the occasional frustrations.
+Over the last two years, we’ve seen people help each other with coding challenges, there have been high fives, laughter and of course, the occasional frustrations.
 We are so happy to see that such initiatives are happening not just in Edinburgh, but all around the world!
 All of our tutorials are freely available online, and if you are keen to use or adapt our materials in your teaching, you are most welcome to get in touch.
 You can learn more on our Get Involved page.
 We are thrilled to see that people are accessing our online tutorials from all around the world!

 You can follow our adventures in statistics and programming on Twitter.